As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 - In a medium bowl, whisk together the flour, baking soda, baking powder and salt.

-- Pour the dry ingredients into the wet and mix to combine well.
+- Pour the dry ingredients into the wet and mix until just combined.
+Add ½ cup chocolate chip and stir to evenly distribute.

 - Pour the batter into the prepared loaf pan.
-Sprinkle with chocolate chips, if using.
+Sprinkle the remaining ¼ cup chocolate chips evenly over the top.

 - Cook for 55 to 65 minutes until a toothpick inserted in the center comes out clean.

 - Cool in the pan on a wire rack for 10 minutes.
-Unmold the bread from the pan and continue cooling on the wire rack for another 10 minutes until slicing.
+Unmold the bread from the pan and continue cooling on the wire rack.
+Allow the bread to cool completely before slicing.

 Nutrition